-Perspectives WM Verbal Interpretation Users consider features or amenities as essential for a toilet facility to be useful and 4.54 Very Highly Acceptable accommodating to their requirements Essential features and amenities according to users 4.56 Very Highly Acceptable for a toilet facility to be deemed useful.
-7.50 very riiginy receptable Improvement opportunities in the design and layout of toilet facilities to better accommodate 4.52 Very Highly Acceptable user needs.
-Prioritization of factors such as cleanliness, accessibility, privacy, and sustainability in users' 4.54 Very Highly Acceptable evaluation of toilet facilities' usefulness Integration of technology to enhance usability and convenience of toilet facilities in a user-centric 4.56 Very Highly Acceptable manner.
+Perspectives WM Verbal Interpretation Users consider features or amenities as essential for a toilet facility to be useful and accommodating to their 4.54 Very Highly Acceptable requirements Essential features and amenities according to users for a 4.56 Very Highly Acceptable toilet facility to be deemed useful.
+7.50 very riiginy Acceptable Improvement opportunities in the design and layout of toilet 4.52 Very Highly Acceptable facilities to better accommodate user needs.
+4.32 very riiginy Acceptable Prioritization of factors such as cleanliness, accessibility, privacy, and sustainability in users' evaluation of toilet 4.54 Very Highly Acceptable facilities' usefulness Integration of technology to enhance usability and 4.56 Vary Highly Assentable convenience of toilet facilities in a user-centric manner.
+4.30 Very Highly Acceptable